-The inaugural Oxford Festival of the Arts was launched in June 2009.
-It was a modest affair with a couple of dozen events but even in its first year some of the highlights included talks by leading theatre director John Caird and MP Tony Benn and a new commission exclusively for the festival by composer Cecilia McDowall.
+The inaugural Oxford Festival of the Arts took place in June 2009.
+It was a modest affair with a couple of dozen events but even in its first year some of the highlights included talks by leading theatre director John Caird (OW 1966) and MP Tony Benn and a new commission written exclusively for the festival by composer Cecilia McDowall.

-Over time the festival has grown its scope, duration and artistic aims, and twelve years on, the Oxford Festival of the Arts or OFA, is a well-established highlight in the cultural calendar of Oxford.
+Over time the festival has grown its scope, duration and artistic aims, and is now a well-established highlight in the cultural calendar of Oxford.

-Each year the festival offers a broad programme of events, which embrace music, theatre, talks, comedy, film, literature, dance, art, photography and more.
+Each year the festival offers a broad programme of events, embracing music, theatre, talks, comedy, film, literature, dance, art, photography and more.
 OFA celebrates Oxford’s diverse communities and offers something for everyone irrespective of age, background or artistic experience.
 It is a testament to the success of the Festival that it attracts nationally and internationally renowned artists and performers, and acts as an incubator for new works and arts-based initiatives.

 The Arts are essential to humanity.
 Magdalen College School recognises this in every aspect, which is why the Oxford Festival of the Arts is an integral part of its fabric.
 It is a delight and an absolute privilege to be part of the MCS family.Dr Michelle Castelletti, Director, Oxford Festival of the Arts

-We work extensively with cultural partners across Oxford and further afield.
-We have recently collaborated with Oxford University’s Department for Continuing Education, Queen Mary University London, The Oxford Playhouse, The Old Fire Station, Creation Theatre, Modern Art Oxford and many more.
+The Festival works extensively with cultural partners across Oxford and further afield.
+Recent collaborators have included The Story Museum, Ludovica Rambelli Theatre, Oxford University’s Department for Continuing Education, Dancin’ Oxford, Mandala Theatre, Modern Art Oxford and many more.

 Oxford offers many historic buildings and beautiful performance spaces and the Festival is able to use these to create unique experiences for audiences who may not have enjoyed the chance to visit them.